babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 Thus the need isn't just for `6to5` to be renamed to Babel because it compiles to `7to5`, but for Babel to change the implicit assumption it only targets ES5.
 With `@babel/preset-env`, you are able to write the latest JavaScript and target whichever browser (environment) you want!

-But assuming people even know it exists or have starting using it at all, it's mainly for your **application** code.

-## Your Code
+Using Babel and `preset-env` helps you keep up with that sliding window.
+However, even if you use it, it's mainly for *your application code* and not what your code depends upon.

+## Who's Problem is It?

-You have control over your own code to be able to take advantage of preset-env: write in ES6+ and target ES6+ browsers.
+You have control over your own code to be able to take advantage of preset-env: write in ES2015+ and target ES2015+ browsers.

 However, this isn't necessarily the case for your dependencies (though you _should_ take ownership of them).

-## What Then?

-The next step is to start thinking "how do we actually make this happen"?

 Is it as straightforward as just running Babel over `node_modules` with the same configuration for your application?

-## Caveats
+## Complexities in Compiling Dependencies

 ### Using Non-Standard Syntax

-This is what Dan was warning about.
 There are many issues with *shipping* uncompiled proposal syntax.
+(This post was inspired by [Dan's concern](https://twitter.com/dan_abramov/status/1009179550134296577) about this)

+#### Staging Process

+- The [TC39 staging process](https://tc39.github.io/process-document/) does not always move forward: there is the possibility for a proposal to move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`) or dropped entirely (`Object.observe()`, and others you may have forgotten)
+- It can be hard to differentitate between the stages if you aren't involved: most people would advise that Stage 0-2 is unstable though.
+- Summary: Stage 0 has no criteria and is just an idea, Stage 1 is accepting that the problem is worth solving, Stage 2 is about describing a solution in spec text, Stage 3 means the specific solution is thought out, and Stage 4 means that it is ready for inclusion with tests, multiple browser implementations, and in-the-field experience.

 #### Using Proposals